HankB/ZFSsupport/README.md

 handled outside of these using `rsync` as the clients backed up are not presently using ZFS.

+## Status

+`update-snapshot.sh` is working and "in production."
+It needs:

+* further bulletproofing
+* a way to annunciate difficulties
+* cleanup of output/logging

+Cleanup scripts

 ## Other

 A (not sufficient) search was performed prior to beginning this with the